 We work towards achievable goals in practical ways, so that your child can learn visually and kinaesthetically.
 Also, by doing physical activity they release endorphins, which naturally promotes ‘a feel good factor’.
 In time, this will help build self esteem in your child.

 Come along and find out.
 Sign up for a FREE TRIAL and see if together, we can help to build the self esteem of your child.

 What do we learn?

 Being a stage school the emphasis is on acting, singing and dance.
-Our singing work, incuding solos, duets, harmony work, diction, voice projection and pronunciation.
-Coordination, stabilty, stamina, flexibility and strength are taught through our dance classes along with rhythm, jazz, contemporary and street dance.
+Our singing work includes solos, duets, harmony work, diction, voice projection and pronunciation.
+Coordination, stability, stamina, flexibility and strength are taught through our dance classes along with rhythm, jazz, contemporary and street dance.
 Drama classes cover speech, improvisation skills, character work, verse, script writing, comic timing and camera work, as well as accessing the imagination, concentration skills and team work.

 How much does it cost?